Facts, Figures, And Other Resources For Legal Betting On The Biggest Night in Movies

 Where can you bet on Oscars?

 Next up is Oscars Bingo.
 These four different bingo cards have squares featuring different events that will or could happen during the ceremony.
-Hand them out to your guests, watch for the squares to fill up, and and out prizes to Bingo winners.
-Click here to download the full PDF.
+Hand them out to your guests, watch for the squares to fill up, and out prizes to Bingo winners.
+Click here to download the full PDF for 2020 Oscar Bingo.

 Nevada has only ever taken bets on sporting events, and events that actually take place on the field of play.
 Regulators have never allowed betting on something that is not a sport.